 Multiminicore disease is thought to be a rare disorder, although its incidence is unknown.

-It is likely that individuals with multiminicore disease who do not have a known mutation in either of these two genes have mutations in other genes that underlie the condition.
+It is likely that individuals with multiminicore disease who do not have a known variant in either of these two genes have variants in other genes that underlie the condition.

 Other Names for This Condition

 - Multi-core disease

 - Multiminicore myopathy

 Genetic Testing Information

 Research Studies from ClinicalTrials.gov